 Coles not only achieved that milestone two years early, we are also now Australia's largest private-sector employer of Indigenous Australians with more than 4,100 Indigenous team members, representing 3.6% of our workforce.
-Our new commitment is to increase that number to 5,500 Indigenous team members by 2023.
+Our new commitment is to increase that number to 5,500 Indigenous representation in our supply chain and grow the number of team members by 2023.

 Coles is also committed to the career development of our Indigenous team members and helping them gain trade skills and leadership opportunities.
 In FY19, there were more than 200 Indigenous team members in trade and leadership positions, a 27% increase compared with FY18.
-We have committed to increasing that number to 500 Indigenous team members by 2023 by investing in training and dedicated mentoring.
+We have committed to increasing that number to 500 Indigenous team members by of Indigenous supplier growth.
+2023 by investing in training and dedicated mentoring.